-It is recommended that students have studied NCEA Level 2 Biology and have gained Achieved or higher in 91156, 91157 and 91159.
+It is recommended that students have studied NCEA Level 2 Biology.

 Level 3 Biology is a vocabulary heavy, content rich course which is assessed via written reports or essay-based examination questions.
 The examination questions introduce evidence from a range of biological contexts that may not have been covered in class, students will need to analyse and use the relevant information to support their answer.
-High literacy and comprehension skills along with critical thinking skills are a significant advantage.
-A personal device would support learning.
+High literacy and comprehension skills along with critical thinking skills are a significant advantage

+A personal device is highly recommended to support learning.

 The Level 3 Biology course enables students to gain an understanding of fundamental living world concepts to prepare them for further biological study at university.
 Students will use scientific evidence and develop critical thinking skills to link these observations to theory.
 The course introduces the biological evidence and ideas that explain how an organism's responses provide a selective survival advantage in its niche, the evolutionary processes that lead to speciation, and trends in human evolution.
-Students will plan, conduct and report on a practical investigation, and through research, explain how and why a mammal maintains a stable internal environment despite fluctuating environmental conditions.
+Students will plan, conduct and report on a practical investigation, and through research, explain how and why a mammal maintains a stable internal environment despite fluctuating environmental conditions

 The year starts with the 4-credit practical investigation internal where students individually plan, carry out, process and discuss the effect of agricultural chemicals on the heart rate of invertebrates.
 This involves the use of microscopes and the statistical analysis of the results.

 Plant and Animal Responses is the first external standard taught, worth 5 credits.
-This looks at the different ways plants and animals respond to the living and non-living aspects of their environment

-Plant and Animal Responses is the first external standard taught, worth 5 credits.
-This looks at the different ways plants and animals respond to the living and non-living aspects of their environm and the survival benefit each response produces.
-A field trip to the Miranda Shorebird centre allows students to experience first-hand the preparation and perils of migration.
+This looks at the different ways plants and animals respond to the living and non-living aspects of their environment and the survival benefit each response produces.
+A fieldtrip to the Miranda Shorebird centre allows students to experience first-hand the preparation and perils of migration.

 The 3-credit homeostasis internal focuses on the human thermoregulatory system and how it responds to changing environmental conditions.
 This standard involves some research and the creation of a portfolio of information which students use during the completion of the written report.

-Evolutionary processes leading to speciation is a 4-credit external that builds on from the Level 2 evolution theory and introduces the different ways that new species can be formed, and the patterns seen in evolutionary processes.
+Evolutionary processes leading to speciation is a 4-credit external that builds on from the Level 2 evolution theory and introduces the different ways that new species can be formed, and the patterns

 Human evolution is the third external standard, worth 4 credits.
 It introduces the anatomical/skeletal differences between apes, human ancestors and modern humans in relation to diet, method of locomotion, tool making ability and speech.
-Students learn about trends in human biological and cultural evolution, as well as possible dispersal theories based on fossil and DNA evidence.
-A trip to Auckland Zoo provides students with the opportunity to put their knowledge into action.
+Students learn about trends in human biological and cultural evolution, as well as possible dispersal theories based on fossil and DNA evidence A trip to Auckland Zoo provides students with the opportunity to put their knowledge into action.
 They attend two lectures, one on the speciation and evolution of New Zealand's' native birds with a tour of the aviaries; the other on human evolution with a tour of the different primates.

-Revision for the end of year external examinations.
+Revision for the end of year external examinations